rknaebel/top-down-rst-parser/README.md

 ## Data format

-We use RSTDT dataset preprocessed [by Heilman's code](https://github.com/EducationalTestingService/discourse-parsing).
-In our preprocessing, each data take following jsonl format.
-There is sample files of our preprocessing in `data/sample/`.
+The parser is trained on the RST-DT dataset.
+In the preprocessing, each document file is converted into corresponding jsonl format described below:

 ```bash
 "doc_id": "wsj_****"